craftcms/docs/docs/3.x/project-config.md

 ## Manual YAML File Generation

-You can configure Craft to stop writing out the project config YAML files to `config/project/` when they are missing or when changes are made, by adding the following to your `config/app.php` file:
+If you want control over _when_ the project config YAML files are updated, or you want to opt out of saving them altogether, you can configure Craft to stop writing the YAML files automatically as changes are made.
+To do that, add the following to your `config/app.php` file:

 ```php
 return [